EJX537/Microgrid/micro-services/PowerView/README.md

 This program takes data from PowerView and puts it into the MySQL Database

+It currently takes data from Plant List, Plant Realtime, and Plant Flow.

 To change what database change the following variable values in the file.
 ```
 db_host